 About our Club

 The San Angelo Kiwanis Club was chartered on January 6, 1921, just six years after the very first Kiwanis Club was formed in Detroit, Michigan.
 Today, we are one of more than 8,000 clubs in more than 80 countries.
 The mission of Kiwanis is "Serving the Children of the World".
-Over the past 100 years, the San Angelo Kiwanis Club has conducted many service projects in the community that have benefitted countless children in the Concho Valley.
+Over the past 100 years, the San Angelo Kiwanis Club has conducted many service projects in the community that have benefited countless children in the Concho Valley.

 Kiwanis clubs began as service organizations open only to men, but finally, in 1987, after years of controversy, Kiwanis International voted to invite women to join, both to boost membership numbers and support national efforts to stop discrimination of anyone because of their race, gender, or disability.
 Over 3,000 women joined Kiwanis clubs in the first 6 months.
-Since this time, many women have served in all capacities of the club, and have been responsible for numerous ideas and projects to support our mission.
+Since this time, many women have served in all capacities of the club and have been responsible for numerous ideas and projects to support our mission.

-The San Angelo Kiwanis Club is extremely proud of our "signature" project; the Little Olympics, which involves hundreds of elementary children every year in a field day at San Angelo Stadium.
-In 2016, we celebrated the 75th year of sponsoring the Little Olympics.
-With assistance and support from San Angelo ISD, and community volunteers, many from Angelo State University, local school campuses, and Goodfellow Air Force Base, we look forward to continuing this legacy for many years to come.
+The San Angelo Kiwanis Club is takes great pride in our signature project, the Little Olympics.
+This annual project engages hundreds of elementary children every year in a field day at San Angelo Stadium.
+The San Angelo Kiwanis Club has sponsored this cherished event since 1942 with assistance and support from San Angelo ISD and community volunteers from local school campuses, Angelo State University, and Goodfellow Air Force Base.
+We are committed to preserving and advancing this treasured tradition for generations to come.

 In January 2017, the San Angelo Kiwanis Club was approved for a historical marker from the Texas Historical Commission to acknowledge our sponsorship of the Little Olympics.
-The marker is located the main entrance to San Angelo Stadium.
+The marker is located at the main entrance to San Angelo Stadium.